Andy Biggs: 2023 Speaker election

 Biggs ran in the Republican conference election for Speaker of the House of Representatives against Kevin McCarthy, then the House Minority Leader.
 McCarthy defeated him, 188 votes to 31.
 In the 2023 Speaker election, fellow Freedom Caucus member Paul Gosar nominated Biggs.
 He received 10 votes on the first ballot, which, alongside nine votes for other Republican candidates, was enough to necessitate a second ballot.
 This made the 2023 election the first to take more than one ballot since 1923.
 Biggs was not nominated for the second ballot, and voted for Jim Jordan.
-He did not receive any votes on ballots 2 through 13, but received 2 votes on the 14th ballot despite not being nominated.
+He did not receive any votes on ballots 2 through 13, but received two votes on the 14th ballot despite not being nominated.

+Removal of Kevin McCarthy as Speaker of the House

+On October 3, 2023, Biggs was one of eight Republicans who voted to remove Kevin McCarthy as Speaker of the House; during the debate which preceded the vote, Biggs had criticized McCarthy for allowing the passage of a temporary spending bill which did not include provisions to enhance border security.